multiverseweb/cheatsheets/Markdown_tejas.md

 Thus, “Markdown” is two things:
 - a plain text formatting syntax
-- a software tool that converts the plain text formatting to HTML
+- a software tool that converts the plain text formatting to HTML Extension used for a markdown file is `.md`
 This is how you

 change line